moshe-olshansky/EigenVector/C++/README.md

 ./theEigenVector.exe
 or
 ./theEigenVector.exe -h
 to see the usage and options.
+This way you can create an eigenvector for a particular chromosome.

+**g++ -O --std=c++0x -o createGWEigenVector.exe createGWEigenVector.cpp theBestEigen.c thMul.c straw.cpp -I. -lz -lcurl -lpthread**
+This will create an executable file **createGWEigenVector.exe**.
+Run
+./createGWEigenVector.exe
+or
+./createGWEigenVector.exe -h
+to see the usage and options.
+This way you can create a **Genome Wide** eigenvector.

 **Reading from file produced by juicer tools dump**
 First of all run juicer tools dump to produce the file, say **dump.out**.
 Here you can chhoose either observed or oe (observed over expected) and choose the desired normalization.